Experiences 1 September 2025

-With concerts, festivals, outdoor explorations, cultural activities and more on offer, you're sure to find plenty to do this summer.
+With concerts, festivals, outdoor explorations, cultural activities and more on offer, you're sure to find plenty to do in the coming months.

 See below the upcoming events Guernsey has in store for you.